wyc/wycd.net/posts/2017-10-01-haskell-divmod-quotrem.md

 ```

 The key insight is that while `quotRem` "stops" as soon as remaining value is
-less in magnitude than the divisor (the number the dividend is divided by),
+less in magnitude than that of the divisor (the number the dividend is divided
-`divMod` will happily "cross" its value past zero for the final step if it will
+by), `divMod` will happily "cross" its value past zero for the final step if it
-help move the total number of steps towards negative infinity.
+will help move the total number of steps towards negative infinity.

 For more information see section `6.4.2` of [The Haskell 98
 Report](https://www.haskell.org/onlinereport/basic.html).